- First Name

 - About Me

-In 2017, I was honored to join the International Scientific Committee of the UNESCO Slave Route Project.
-I am also a proud member of the Editorial Board of the British journal Slavery and Abolition and of the Editorial Board of Black Perspectives.
-Currently, I am the editor of the book series Slavery: Past and Present, by Cambria Press and a member of the Executive Committee of the Brazilian Studies Association, the most important association of Brazilian studies in the world.
+I am a member of the International Scientific Committee of the UNESCO Slave Route Project.
+I am also a member of the Board of Editors of the American Historical Review. of the Editorial Board of the British journal Slavery and Abolition and of the Editorial Board of Black Perspectives.
+I also serve in the Executive Board of the Association for the Study of the Worldwide African Diaspora.
+Currently, I am the editor of the book series Slavery: Past and Present, by Cambria Press.

 - Recent Publications